The Heart Of Our Farm

 Although Shetlands were on the endangered species list in the 1960's, they have made a strong comeback due to select breeding programs and now have a secure future.

 Our Shetlands are the heart of our farm.
-We keep a small flock of 10 ewes and a ram.
+We keep a small flock of 15 sheep.
 When spring arrives so do the lambs!
 This year we were fortunate to have all healthy babies, 7 boys and 3 girls.

 Shetland sheep are prized by hand spinners and fiber artists for their wool.
 It is fine, soft, and strong.
 Fleeces average 2-4 lbs and vary in crimp.
-Our Shetland fleeces are single coat with an average of 23 microns and a staple length of 2-5 inches.
+Our Shetland fleeces are single coat with an average of 23 microns and an average staple length of 4 inches.
 11 colors and 30 color patterns are recognized in this breed making each one different from the next.

 We also have hand-made hats for purchase in our Shop.
 Our beanies start with our Shetlands raw wool.
 It's washed, carded, and then spun on a spinning wheel to create yarn that is then hand knit or crocheted.
 Every piece is unique and captures characteristics from our individual sheep.
 You will know which sheep contributed their wool by name and photo.
 It takes an average of 8-10 hours to complete one hat start to finish.
 Lots of care and heart goes into these gifts.

 Ancient traditions renewed

 The process of transforming wool into yarn is an ancient art of our ancestors.
 There's a different look, feel, and energy to a finished product when it's been hand-made from raw materials.
 Like an artist stretching the canvas before paint hits the brush.